outisfun/hs-interactive-story-framework-2/README.md

 <script type = 'text/javascript' src = 'https://interactive-development.hsnb.io/YYYY-MM-projectName/scripts.js'></script>
 <link rel = 'stylesheet' href = 'https://interactive-development.hsnb.io/YYYY-MM-projectName/styles.css' />
 ```
 ... and add the folder ID (just the name of the project folder in src/ ) in the Custom Template ID field.
 This way, the scripts and styles are loaded through S3.
 Once again: S3 caches like crazy, so avoid making changes there.

-### Setting up and sending previews (to clients, HS+ and Harry/Shaun)

-... and add the folder ID (just the name of the project folder in src/ ) in the Custom Template ID field.
-This way, the scripts and styles are loaded through S3.

-Once again: S3 caches like crazy, so avoid making changes there.
+If you *have to* though, you can get away with a little inline CSS last-minute.

 ### Replace standalone images with uploads in the Media Library

-// to do
+Unfortunately, there's no quick workaround here - I've been doing them manually on the live server, but if you think of something smarter, go ahead!

 ## Important grunt commands